neptulon/ca/README.md

 }
 ```

-To see a more comprehensive example, check the godocs and the tests file (`TestCreateCertChain`).
+To see a more comprehensive example, check the godocs and the tests file (`TestCreateCertChain` function in specific).